gravitational/teleport/rfd/0103-application-access-web-ui-auth-flow.md

 ## Why

-The method used to set cookies on a different domain requires a few changes to Teleport's default security mechanisms.
-It's important these changes are documented and understood for future reference.
+To document and understand the HTTP application access authn flow for future reference.

 ## Details